 2. Regular meals will ensure your bowels are active over a lengthier period of time, this will also increase metabolic activity and keep blood sugar levels stable.
 Regular meals can easily be achieved by planning ahead.

-There are some counter treatments that appear to have had some success with people suffering bloating after eating.
+There are some counter treatments that appear to have had some success with people who are prone to bloating.

 Digest Gold is an over the counter medicine that use’s a digestive enzyme formula to help the digestion of protein and fats.
 If you’re having a meal high in fat, one tablet before your meal is advisable.
 Some people have experienced very good results using it, especially in regards to dairy products and bread.

-Ultimate flora critical care is another over the counter remedy for people suffering bloating after eating.
+Ultimate flora critical care is another over the counter remedy.
 This product encourages regular visits to the toilet and seems particularly popular with older consumers.